A HariPo oneshot

 "No," he corrected, surprising her with a kiss on the lips—which he followed up by squishing a Gurdygantuan Pod on both of them to get her back for earlier.
 "You want to be my girlfriend."

 She stuck her tongue out at him.
 "Is that such a bad thing?"

 He laughed.
 "Not when it's mutual, my dear Miss Weasley."

 "You know… I'm dirty now.
 Care to clean me up, Professor Longbottom?"

 Aw, I want Nev to call me "dear girl" now, too!
-XD This was so much fun to write; I'm so glad I put them together (which harks back to my fic "Given").
+XD This was so much fun to write.
 They are just awesome together!
 I think I might even have an idea of how to start a multi-chapter fic for them now, too…

 Thanks for reading, and please review!